 Right to Correct or Update Your Information: If you would like to correct or update personal information that you have provided to us, please logon to myvmware.com and update your profile.

-If you would like to exercise any of the above rights, please contact email@example.com so that we may consider your request under applicable law.
-To protect your privacy and security, we may take steps to verify your identity before complying with the request.
+If you would like to exercise any of the above rights, please complete the Privacy Contact Form so we may consider your request under applicable law To protect your privacy and security, we may take steps to verify your identity before complying with the request.

 Rights and Choices where VMware acts as a Processor: Certain VMware Services may be used by our customers to collect personal information about you.
 In such cases, we are processing such personal information purely on behalf of our customers and any individuals who seek to exercise their rights should first direct their query to our customer (the controller).